Alphafrey946/Upsampling_all_you_need/README.md

 -------------------------
 # Introduction
 Convolutional neural networks (CNNs) are a type of artificial neural network that are designed to process data with a grid-like topology, such as images or videos.
 They are inspired by the structure of the visual cortex in the brain and are designed to automatically learn and identify features in images.
 One of the main challenges with CNNs is their lack of shift invariance property.
-This property becomes critical in high stake and crucual tasks.
+This property becomes critical in high stake and crucial tasks.

 -------------------------